etransteach/Agents/README.md

 **The key to success is actually pip install setuptools<81**

 For pyhton 3.11 pip install setuptools==80 has been tested; 3.10, ==70.

+For python 3.13 and 3.14 open interpreter installation fail, I uploaded the log.